top of page

 IMG_2545.heic

-Our indoor and outdoor learning environments are designed to help children understand they can be active partners to make a change.
+We believe in the importance of teaching our students how to be active members of our community.
 Our gardens and recycling/up-cycling programs teach children how to learn to care for our earth, living creatures and our community.
 We encourage kids to participate in projects that reinforce the idea that young children can make a difference.
 We learn about all religions, holidays and keep an inclusive approach to all people.

 IMG_1233.JPG